 Visiting the English countryside

 Part of the appeal of Shakespearean England is escaping London and making a trip into the hinterlands.
 Within short driving distance from the capital city, smaller towns & cities like Bath and Oxford make for great escapes.
 The English countryside is surprisingly peaceful—rolling hills and picture-perfect gardens.
 Most tourists leave town and head for Stonehenge—located in the English county of Wiltshire full of wide valleys.
-It’s no surprise that so many tourists look for UK spa hotel breaks outside of the big English cities because the countryside is really exactly what you see in those old English paintings!
+It’s no surprise that so many tourists look for relaxing city breaks outside of the big English cities because the countryside is really exactly what you see in those old English paintings!

 Besides road trips and spa days, England has quite a bit of life in the smaller towns & cities.
 I remember plenty of fun nights out in Oxford after sightseeing at the surrounding castles and tourist hotspots.
 A visit to Stratford-upon-Avon, Shakespeare’s birthplace, was, though touristic, still a fun experience.

 Shakespeare’s plays are often set across Europe, but it’s the English countryside which really visualizes his immortal words.
 Perhaps it’s also the movies and other famous British literature to blame, but seeing as how what little knowledge we have about Shakespeare’s history, it’s easy to associate him with England and with England alone.
 At least, that was my case when studying his words.
 And so my passion for London and for the UK is forever tied to my love for Shakespeare’s work—something that continues to capture me.